May 28, 2015, Italy

 At IKI we teach techniques to prepare for such an eventually, to look for it and to know how to respond to it.
 Should he try to reach for the knife it will prove difficult for him to get to it.

-One thing we do is squeeze his body hard with our legs, thus he will find it difficult to get his knife.
-Also, while he is attempting to get to the knife, you can attack him in the face, gouge his eyes, etc.
+One thing we do is squeeze his body hard with our legs, thus he will find it difficult to get his knife out from his pants.
+Also, while he is attempting to get to the knife, you can attack him in the face, gouge his eyes, kick his head, etc.

-Of course we do not attempt a disarm, we only buy time until we can get up and get away.
+Of course, we do not attempt a disarm, we only buy time until we can get up and get away.
 Rolling around on the ground with a violent guy who has a knife does not seem like a great idea.